-Lab Testing - Outpatient What Is the 15% 50% Copayment or Coinsurance You Pay?
+Lab Testing - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes X-Ray and Other Diagnostic Testing - Outpatient 15% 50% What Is the Copayment or Coinsurance You Pay?
+Yes Yes X-Ray and Other Diagnostic Testing - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Major Diagnostic an d Imaging - Outpatient Pre-Service No otification Requirement days before schedule d services are received or onably possible.
-If you do ce notification five business es, within one business day required, Benefits will be What Is the Copayment or Coinsurance You Pay?
+Major Diagnostic a Major Diagnostic and Imaging - Outpatient Pre-Service No tification Requirement days before schedul sonably possible.
+If you do i , for non-scheduled service es, within one business day What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Mental Health Care a and Substance-Related a and Addictive Disorders Services Pre-Service No otification Requirement and Addictive Disc facility) you must pro In addition, for Out-c services are received Intensive Outpatie orders Services (including vide pre-service notification reasonably possible for the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest your pre-services are the first your pre-ser an admission for services on five business days befor or non-scheduled admission ust provide pre-service notification: Partial Futpatient electro-convulsive Care and Substance-Related at a Residential Treatment re admission or as soon as is ons.
-Itification before the following Hospitalization/Day Treatment; re treatment; psychological reincluding Applied Behavior If you do not p rovide notification as requ ired, Benefits will be subje ect to a \$400 reduction.
+Yes Yes Mental Health Care and Substance-Related a and Addictive Disorders Services Pre-Service No tification Requirement and Addictive Dis sorders Services (including rovide pre-service notification an admission for services re admission or as soon as is In addition, for Out-of-Network Benefits you must provide pre-service notification before the following services are received.
+Services requiring pre-service notification: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA) .
+If you do not provide notification as requ ired, Benefits will be subje ct to a \$400 reduction.
 Inpatient 15% 50% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to Yes Yes

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? the Out-of-Pocket Limit?
 Does the Annual Deductible Apply?
 Yes Yes Outpatient 15% 50% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Virtual Behavioral Health Therapy and Coaching Designated Network AbleTo Out-of-Network Benefits are not available.
-There are no deductibles, Copayments or Coinsurance you must meet What Is the Copayment or Coinsurance You Pay?
+Yes Yes Partial Hospitalization/Int ensive Outpatient Treatment 15% 50% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-None or pay for when receiving these services.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-No Out-of-Network Benefits are not available.
-Does the Annual Deductible Apply?
-No Out-of-Network Benefits are not available.
-Nutritional Counseli ng What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, 15% 50% Limited to 4 visits.
+Yes Yes Does the Annual Deductible Apply?
+Yes Yes Virtual Designated Network Out-of-Network There are no deductibles, Behavioral Health Therapy and Coaching AbleTo None Benefits are not available.
+Copayments or Coinsurance you must meet or pay for when receiving What Is the Copayment or Coinsurance You Pay?
+This May these services.